Flavomons in Matter Gradients: Ray Tracing and Amplitude Evolution

 Whether this condition is met in practice depends on the strength of the crossing.
 Below the SN shock wave, a typical refractive potential is $\lambda \sim 10$--$100 \mu \epsilon$ that changes over a scale $\ell \sim 10\, \mathrm{km}\sim 10^6 (\mu\epsilon)^{-1}$ for typical $\mu\epsilon\sim 1\,\mathrm{cm}^{-1}$.
 Therefore, matter gradients can be neglected for instabilities so strong that $\Delta v\,\Delta D_v/D_v\ll 10^{-4}$.

-Our finding fully agrees with Ref.~\cite{Bhattacharyya:2025gds}, who also found a time-dependent $K$ in the context of a uniform matter gradient.
-We have extended this conclusion beyond the special case of a uniform gradient because the limit to growth descends from our geometrical-optics approach.
+While our finding agrees with Ref.~\cite{Bhattacharyya:2025gds}, who also found a time-dependent $K$ for a uniform matter gradient, we explain this effect through our general geometrical-optics approach.
 Moreover, Ref.~\cite{Bhattacharyya:2025gds} uses a two-beam model, for which instabilities are not resonant.
-Our parametric expressions hold for a continuous angular distribution, which is what must be used to examine very weak instabilities \cite{Fiorillo:2024uki} as these are the ones sensitive to matter gradients.
+Our parametric expressions hold for a continuous angular distribution, which is needed to examine very weak instabilities \cite{Fiorillo:2024uki} as these are the ones sensitive to matter gradients.

-{\bf\textit{Slow instabilities}}---To examine their limit to growth by matter gradients, we are having in mind the environment in a SN core a few tens of milliseconds post-bounce, the region below the shock wave, but far beyond the proto-neutron star, the region where slow instabilities first appear~\cite{Fiorillo:2025gkw}.
-We model the distributions as pinched quasi-thermal spectra---for more details see the Supplemental Material (SM)~\cite{supplementalmaterial}.
+{\bf\textit{Slow instabilities}}---To examine their limit to growth by matter gradients, we are having in mind the environment in a SN core a few tens of milliseconds post bounce, the region below the shock wave, but far beyond the proto-neutron star, the region where slow instabilities first appear~\cite{Fiorillo:2025gkw}.
+We model the distributions as pinched quasi-thermal spectra---for details see the~SM~\cite{Supplemental-Material}.

 Figure~\ref{fig:neutrinos} shows a typical DLN distribution for the radial direction as a function of $\omega_E=\delta m^2 \cos 2\theta_V/2E$, where negative $\omega_E$ pertain to antineutrinos if $\delta m^2>0$.
 For large positive $\omega_E$, low-energy $\nu_e$ dominate, whereas for large negative $\omega_E$, it is $\overline\nu_\mu$ that dominate, both providing positive DLN because $\nu_e$ and $\overline\nu_\mu$ have the same flavor isospin.
 For small $\omega_E$, large-energy $\nu_\mu$ overshoot $\nu_e$, providing a negative DLN dip, and analogous for small negative $\omega_E$, where $\overline\nu_e$ overshoot.
 This range provides most of the flipped population that emits flavomons and thus causes the mass-driven instability.